 • Control of measuring devices

-• Purchasing and processing of steel from approved Suppliers
+• Purchasing and processing of steel from certified Suppliers

 • Full Traceability for each cast of steel and each Supplier

 • Handling of Complaints – both against the Fabricator and its Supplier

 All of this is conducted in an environment in which the Fabricator must improve its performance.
 The above points are audited twice-yearly by CARES auditors that are fully conversant with the product and industry.
 Approval is maintained if auditor reports are satisfactory.